tbry3467/AKL-cleaning-roster-updated/README.md

 ## Running the code
   - Download the Python file and run it using your favorite IDE
   - Paths to input and output file will need to be changed to fit your system's pathing

+## What to change within the code if adjusting members per job later down the road
+  - todo